 Surrogate mothers are altruistic in Canada and they are looking to match with intended parents that meet their criteria with ideals, personality and lifestyle.
 Matching is one of the most important steps in this process… you are going to spend a year together so it’s important that you have a great match!

 What should we include in our profile story?To help find an ideal match, it’s best to create a letter or profile about yourself (and partner).
 Describe yourself, your family and what you are looking for in a surrogacy relationship.
 We also recommend including a video as your profile page is a surrogate mother's first impression of you!

 How many intended parents do not find a match?Unfortunately some intended parents that join our program are not able to connect with surrogates and find a match.
 It's important that you are open minded during your search and that your criteria (location, age, occupation, diet, etc) for your surrogate is not too restrictive.
-Less than 5% of intended parents that join our program are not able to find a surrogate mother to help them.
-(Majority due to issues creating embryos and/or language barriers.
+Roughly 10-20% of intended parents that join our program are not able to find a surrogate mother to help them.
+(This is often due to issues with creating embryos, strict criteria and/or language barriers.
 We recommend having frozen embryos in place before you begin searching for a surrogate and that you are fluent in English).

 What is your pregnancy success rate?60-75% of intended parents in our program that have an embryo transfer with their surrogate become pregnant.